d680054/tokenGen/README.md

 * No more access token generated if the existing token has not been expired
 * Multiple different token support, smart identifier
 ------------------------------------
-* property placeholder support
+* property placeholder support(Not yet)

 # Quick Start
-1. Download the code and run 'mvn install'
+* Download the code and run 'mvn install'

-2. In your project, add the dependency to your project pom file
+* In your project, add the dependency to your project pom file
 ```
     <dependency>
 	<groupId>com.pactera.adm</groupId>